Works

 Art is an attempt to try and understand our own contemporary situation through making images that are completely personal, while also addressing our social context. - Robert Longo

-Robert Longo is an American photographer, sculptor, filmmaker and musician.
+Robert Longo is an American artist, sculptor, filmmaker and musician.

 Longo was born in Brooklyn, New York in 1953 and raised in Long Island.
 His early influences were comic books and films.
 In 1970, he saw a photo of a former classmate shot and killed during Viet Nam War protests at Kent State.
 The photo led Longo to become an active protester and political activist.